-1. Using data to a) identify pockets of success across the district and b) illuminate the academic, social, health, and other needs of poor performing students and student groups (including, but not limited to, special education students, English learners, etc.)
+1. Using data to a) identify pockets of success across the district and b) illuminate the needs of poor performing students and student groups (including, but not limited to, special education students, English learners, etc.)

 This strand focuses on the collection and application of evaluation data on district initiatives and projects.
 Include a brief synopsis that can be printed in the conference program addressing one or more of the following questions: